dportugal-solutionz/nb03ocean-av/README.md

 # **PIMCO NB 03-Ocean Multipurpose Room: AV Files**

-"Room Controls", [User Interface Extension Files](https://github.com/brianlopezpimco/nb03ocean-av#user-interface-extension-files) have all the graphics for the Room Controls panel on the conference room touch panel.
-A table of widget IDs and panel graphics can be found in the [User Interface Extensions Widget IDs](https://github.com/brianlopezpimco/nb03ocean-av#user-interface-extension-widget-ids) section.
+Cisco user interface extension files contain all the graphics for the Room Controls panel.
+Widget IDs and panel graphics can be found in the [User Interface Extensions Widget IDs](https://github.com/brianlopezpimco/nb03ocean-av#user-interface-extension-widget-ids) section.

 Crestron [Control System Files](https://github.com/brianlopezpimco/nb03ocean-av#control-system-files) contain the logic needed to for "Room Controls" (lights & shades).
 To replace or upload new control system code to the processor; follow the [Control System Files Installation](https://github.com/brianlopezpimco/nb03ocean-av#control-system-files-installation) section below.
 The same program will work for all PIMCO standard conference rooms.